pygame/pygame/examples/README.rst

 moveit.py - a very simple example of moving stuff.

+music_drop_fade.py - Fade in and play music from a list while observing
+    several events.
+Uses fade_ms added in pygame2, as well as set_endevent, set_volume, drag and drop events, and the scrap module.

 overlay.py - an old way of displaying video content.

 pixelarray.py - process whole arrays of pixels at a time.